 Every year, I find that I have 2 New Year’s.
 One begins in September & goes through the academic year.
 The other follows a more ‘grown-up’ route of starting in January.
 Both lead to many resolutions & ideas.
 Both are instrumental in my growth professionally & personally.
-And the only way I found to make resolutions stick is to transfer them into specific goals.
+And the only way I found to make resolutions stick is to transfer them into specific goals for 2017.

 For 2017, I took inspiration from two different sources.

-The Inner Circle 4-Week Challenges, which have morphed into Growth Journals, have been instrumental in focusing my attention on setting attainable goals for different aspects of my life: pedagogy, technology, business, & personal.
+The Inner Circle 4-Week Challenges have been instrumental in focusing my attention on setting attainable goals for different aspects of my life.
 By setting 1-2 goals in each category, I have been able to stay focused on what needs to be done rather than the latest idea that I come across.

 Recently, I joined the Studio Challenge on Facebook.
-It is an amazing & supportive community of independent music teachers.
 Shane posts monthly challenges to help teachers focus on various aspects of their teaching or business.
 This month, the challenge is to set goals & make a plan for: the rest of the semester (before summer), one year (2017), & five years (before 2022).
 For myself, the rest of the semester was pretty easy & a full year was not too bad.
 But, thinking ahead five years was beyond what I have done in quite some time.

 In keeping with the holistic approach of the Inner Circle & the longer range planning of the Studio Challenge, below is the general list of what I hope to accomplish this year.
 And, I am hoping that you will keep me accountable as well.

-- Read several pedagogy books: I have a list of 3 books on a spreadsheet & will add to the list as I finish each set of books.
-I have started with “Play It Again, Sam” by Marianne Uszler.
+- Read several pedagogy books: I have a list of 3 books to start.
+I began with “Play It Again, Sam” by Marianne Uszler.
 So far, I have enjoyed how she breaks down the role of repetition in practice as well as how repetition changes depending on the desired end result.

-- Practice piano for myself a minimum of 30 minutes, 5 days a week: In May, I began taking lessons again after a nearly 20 year break.
-While I am making progress, regular practice will make a big difference.
-To help me with this goal, I downloaded the Better Habits app.
-By setting the days I will practice each week & challenge level (I chose 67 repetitions before it is considered a formed habit), I can keep myself accountable.
-If I miss a day, not a problem.
-But, if by the end of the week I have not completed my weekly repetitions … I lose a repetition off my overall total for each day I missed.
+- Practice piano a minimum of 30 minutes, 5 days a week: In May, I began taking lessons again after a nearly 20-year break.
+Regular practice will make all the difference in making progress.
+I downloaded the Better Habits app to help me out.
+By setting the days I will practice each week & challenge level, I can keep myself accountable.
+If I miss a day, not worries.
+But, if by the end of the week I have not completed my weekly repetitions … I lose repetitions for each day I missed.

-- Work on my music theory homework a minimum of 5 minutes, 5 days a week: Once I am done my practice at the piano, I will be turning around a doing a quick bit of theory.
+- Work on my music theory homework a minimum of 5 minutes, 5 days a week: Once I am done my practice at the piano, I will be turning around to do a quick bit of theory.
 After such a long break from lessons, my theoretical knowledge definitely went downhill.
-Already I have seen an improvement in how I have been able to explain concepts to students & how I have approached music in general.
+Already I have seen an improvement in how I have been able to explain concepts to students & my general approach to music.
 With regular practice, I should be able to regain the knowledge I’ve lost as well as move into new & exciting topics!

 There will be changes coming up here at The Unfinished Lesson, but those will come up later.
 Needless to say, some of those goals will fall under this category.
 But in my studio, there is just one big goal.